Unit 1: Foundations of Longevity Coaching¶

 The principle remains: build gradually, create systems, prioritize sustainability over speed.

-For DIY Learners
+| For DIY Learners |

-Applying this to yourself: You can use this same 3-month framework for your own longevity journey.
-Month 1: Focus on ONE behavior (probably sleep—it affects everything).
-Month 2: Add a second behavior while maintaining the first.
-Month 3: Optimize and create your own roadmap.
+| Applying this to yourself: You can use this same 3-month approach for your own longevity journey.
+In Month 1, focus on ONE behavior (probably sleep, because it affects everything); in Month 2, add a second behavior while maintaining the first; and in Month 3, optimize and create your own roadmap.
 The key is resisting the urge to do everything at once.
-Even without a coach, the phased approach works.
+Even without a coach, the phased approach works. |

-Coaching in Practice: Reviewing Month 1 with a Busy Client
+Coaching in Practice: Reviewing Month 1 with a Busy Client¶

 What NOT to do: